 The program can accommodate persons with disabilities.

-Nominees should have a strong interest in learning about diplomacy, the transatlantic relationship, the role of a free press in a democratic society, and public or community service.
+Applicants should have a strong interest in learning about diplomacy, the transatlantic relationship, the role of a free press in a democratic society, and public or community service.
 They should have a strong demonstrated interest in communications, advocacy, debate, and or civic participation.
 They should have the academic aptitude for a program of this nature and the personal qualities needed to be successful, including maturity, strong social skills, flexibility, and open-mindedness.
-English fluency is required and subject to testing.
-Throughout the program participants will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.
+English fluency is required and subject to testing, as throughout the program participants will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.

-It is important that nominees have exhibited serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
+It is important that applicants exhibit serious interest in pursuing leadership opportunities in Portugal, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
 Participants will be expected to fully and seriously take part in all program components during the month, as well as in follow-up activities afterward in their home country.
 In addition, participants should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.